mfreed7/declarative-shadow-dom/README.md

 ### Baseline #3 - single MutationObserver-based polyfill script

-The third baseline snippet uses a single synchronous polyfill script at the top of the HTML, which installs a `MutationObserver` that attaches shadow roots to any `<template shadowroot>` elements that it finds, and moves the template contents into each root.
+The third baseline snippet uses a single synchronous polyfill script at the top of the HTML, which installs a `MutationObserver` that attaches shadow roots to any `<template shadowrootmode>` elements that it finds, and moves the template contents into each root.
 Similarly, this snippet removes the `<template>` element.

 This approach is an attempt to get closer to the streaming (and lower CLS) inline script solution, while attempting to mitigate the parsing and compilation time required for repeated inline scripts.
 The major disadvantages here are:
  - This MutationObserver must be placed on document.body, and must observe all node additions to the document.
 This significantly slows down tree building, given the JS overhead for each element.